adamnaamani/handbook/pages/definitions.md

 #### PREC (Personal Real Estate Corporation)
 Personal real estate corporations allow real estate licensees to access the business advantages of incorporation, including better planning of income and tax streams.

+#### Pro Rata
+Latin term used to describe a proportionate allocation.
+It essentially translates to "in proportion," which means a process where whatever is being allocated will be distributed in equal portions.

 #### Semver (Semantic Versioning)
 Given a version number MAJOR.MINOR.PATCH, increment the: